vigetlabs/blendid/README.md

 Otherwise, you can download and install from [here](http://nodejs.org/download/).

-### Install Gulp Globally
+### Install npm dependencies

-Gulp must be installed globally in order to use the command line tools. *You may need to use `sudo`*

 ```
-npm install -g gulp
+npm install
 ```

+This runs through all dependencies listed in `package.json` and downloads them to a `node_modules` folder in your project directory.

+### The `gulp` command
-Alternatively, you can run the version of gulp installed local to the project instead with
+To run the version of gulp installed local to the project, in the root of your this project, you'd run

 ```
 ./node_modules/.bin/gulp
 ```

-### Install npm dependencies
+**WAT.** Why can't I just run `gulp`?
+Well, you could install gulp globally with `npm install -g gulp`, which will add the gulp script to your global bin folder, but it's always better to use the version that's specified in your project's package.json.
+My solution to this is to simply alias `./node_modules/.bin/gulp` to `gulp`.
+Open up `~/.zshrc` or `~./bashrc` and add the following line:

 ```
-npm install
+alias gulp='node_modules/.bin/gulp'
 ```

-This runs through all dependencies listed in `package.json` and downloads them to a `node_modules` folder in your project directory.
+Now, running `gulp` in the project directory will use the version specified and installed from the `package.json` file.

 ### Run gulp and be amazed.